-- (Optional) If you want to preserve the data that the master server has gathered earlier, do the following: - Ensure that the nbanomalymgmt service on the master server is stopped. - Go to the following directory:
+- Install the NetBackup media server software on your system (or upgrade the media server software). - On the primary server, add anomaly proxy server details.
+The proxy server should be the media server where you want the anomaly algorithms to be run. - See "Configure anomaly detection settings" on page 558. - 3 (Optional) If you want to preserve the data that the primary server has gathered earlier, do the following: - Ensure that the nbanomalymgmt service is disabled using the web UI. - Ensure that the nbanomalyment service on the media server is stopped. - Go to the following directory: